 - Back and hip pain

-The biggest issue with supination is that children who supinate might be more inclined to sit rather than run and play due to that extra stress that our kids’ place on the outside of the foot with each step they take.
-This means that when our children are walking or running long distances they will experience foot fatigue and they might even refuse to participate in certain sports or activities.
+Children who supinate might be more inclined to sit rather than run and play due to that extra stress that they place on the outside of the foot with each step they take.
+This means that when your children are walking or running long distances they will experience foot fatigue and they might even refuse to participate in certain sports or activities.

-This happens because your kids’ muscles are working harder due to the body’s poor positioning.
-When our kids supinate, the inward roll of their feet might cause your child’s knees, hips, and back to shift out of alignment.
+This happens because your kids’ muscles are working extra hard due to the body’s poor positioning.
+When your kids supinate, the inward roll of their feet might cause your child’s knees, hips, and back to shift out of alignment.
 If you don’t find the correct pair of shoes and orthotics and leave this issue untreated, expect your children to have pain in their knees, hips, and back.

 Let’s take a look at which are the best orthotics for kids with supination.

-The Best Orthotics For Kids With Supination – Learn The Secret!
+The Best Orthotics for Kids with Supination ⭐⭐⭐⭐⭐

 I have fitted several orthotics for children with supination before, and I know which styles are better from actually testing them by watching the child walk and run with them.
-There are certain types of orthotics that are biomechanically engineered to relieve over supination, forefoot, heel, arch and leg pain, and these are the kind I will describe below.
+There is one particular orthotic that has proven to be the most effective one when it comes to treating children with supination.
+This orthotic is biomechanically engineered to relieve over supination, forefoot, heel, arch and leg pain.

-Here you can find the best orthotics for supination!
+Here you can find the best orthotic for supination:

-Please keep in mind that your child won’t get the full benefits of the orthotic if you don’t provide him or her with the correct type of shoes.
+Please keep in mind that your children won’t get the full benefits of the orthotic if you don’t provide them with the correct type of shoes.
 The shoes and the orthotics work together in trying to align your kids’ feet and legs.

-Not all shoes will work with this type of orthotics.
-In order to fit a shoe with an orthotic the shoes must be deep, supportive, but at the same time lightweight and flexible.
+Not all shoes will work with this type of orthotic.
+In order to fit a shoe with an orthotic the shoes must be deep, supportive, but lightweight and flexible at the same time.
 It’s also important that the shoes come with a firm heel counter to provide good ankle support.
 The shoes must also come in different widths since orthotics do take extra space inside the shoes.

 It’s also important to find shoes that come with a removable insole, otherwise you will be raising your kids’ feet up, giving them the impression that their feet are coming out of the shoe.
 Every time you fit an orthotic inside a shoe you must remove the original inner sole.

-If your child is experiencing severe supination, you should strongly consider providing him or her with shoes that come with shoelaces.
-Shoes that come with shoe laces provide more support and more stability, so it might be worth spending that extra time tying your kid’s shoes in order to provide them with more support and stability.
+If your children are experiencing severe supination, you should strongly consider providing them with shoes that come with shoelaces instead Velcro closure.
+Shoes that come with shoelaces always provide more support and more stability, so it might be worth spending that extra time tying your kid’s shoes in order to get the full benefits of the orthotics.

-Do you have a child with supination?
-Have you tried a particular orthotic that has worked well for his or her feet?
-Please share your thoughts and experiences below so we can all benefit from them!
+Have you tried a particular orthotic that has worked well for your child with supination?
+Please share your thoughts and experiences below so other parents can benefit from them.